 Your household may be eligible to receive a payment for non-heating electric energy costs through funding provided by Wisconsin’s Public Benefits.
 WHEAP electric (non-heating) assistance is a one-time benefit payment during the heating season (October 1-May 15).
 The funding pays a portion of the household’s electrical (non-heating) costs, but the payment is not intended to cover the entire cost of the non-heating costs.

 As with heating assistance, the amount of the non-heating assistance benefit varies depending on a variety of factors, including the household’s size, income, and non-heating costs.
 In most cases the non-heating assistance benefit is paid directly to the household energy supplier.
+If you qualify, you will receive a one-time credit on your Mount Horeb Utilities bill for Electric Assistance.

 Your household may be eligible for crisis assistance if you have no heat, have received a disconnect notice from the heating vendor, or are nearly out of fuel and do not have the money to purchase more.
 Crisis assistance is available through your local WHEAP agency via a 24-hour crisis phone number.
 WHEAP crisis assistance provides both emergency and proactive services.